-We know that worrying doesn’t help, but that never stops us.
+We know that worrying doesn't help, but that never seems to stop us.

 You know how it goes: something happens (your kids are on their iPhones too much) and you tell yourself a story (this is going to be a problem) and then you feel afraid for the future.
 You go into fear.
 You play out the possibilities and by the time you are done you have become the creator of an elaborate story about how their lives are going to be ruined because of the iPhone.
 We get sucked into the story that our imagination has created and we believe it to be true rather than what it is…just a story based on a single thought that might not even be true (this is going to be a problem).

 “Worry is a misuse of the imagination.” ~ Dan Zadra

 Worry is an adaptive survival mechanism that's based on keeping us and our loved ones alive.
 Our imaginations project into the future and anticipate all of the possible dangers and then our brain does what it can to avoid or remove those possibilities.
 It serves us well if we are in a dangerous situation.
 And worry can be a catalyst to solve problems for sure!
 But it can go awry and we can form the habit of worrying and even become addicted to worrying.

 Perhaps that we worry isn’t the problem, it’s how we worry.

 I think we are “incomplete worriers.”
 Most of us stop worrying too early and sort of get stuck.
 We never bring the situation into our full consciousness so we're run by unconscious and irrational fears.

 We worry effectively when we allow ourselves to worry long enough to go through the fear and through the worry and into confidence.
 Yes, you read that right, I said we need to worry longer.